-Pursuing Lost Wages After an Accident or Illness
+Pursing Lost Wages After An Accident Or Illness

 When determining two-thirds of your normal pay, your salary or hourly wage will be evaluated, as well as tips you may receive and the reasonable value of other benefits your employer may provide, like housing or transportation.

 It is also important to note that compensation for lost wages typically requires that you could not be employed in any form by your employer.
 This means that if you are prevented from working your current job but could hold another, less demanding position, such as light office work, your employer may be able to provide you this alternative.
 However, under Georgia law, you may still be entitled to temporary partial disability payments to cover any financial losses you may suffer from this change in position.

 If your injury is permanently disabling, or if after a period of temporary disability it is medically determined that you are unable to work, you may be entitled to lifetime benefits in the form of a Workers’ Compensation Pension.
 This type of financial assistance is only offered when a person’s harm is deemed catastrophic and thus totally disabling.
 This means that he or she is permanently unable to return to any type of work due to the job-related accident or illness.

 When you are facing a medical crisis due to harm that you suffered at your workplace, payment for your lost wages can be the difference between a successful recovery and a process fraught with anxiety.
 The Work Injury Attorneys at Julie A. Rice, Attorney at Law, & Affiliates, have worked with numerous employees throughout Atlanta and the surrounding communities, such as Decatur, Lawrenceville, Marietta and beyond.